- What is mediation?

 There is not a set cost for mediation.
 The price is dependent on the number of sessions, the context of the settlement and the fees the mediator chooses to charge.
 However, mediation is much more financially viable than going to Court and often results in a much more amicable arrangement between both parties.
 So the relatively low cost is usually well worth it.

-If mediation is not successful there are other options.
+If mediation is not successful there are other options including arbitration.
 The first thing you should do is contact a specialist solicitor.